WHO IS A J-1 SCHOLAR?

-The J-1 is a non-immigrant status that allows academic institutions to bring international scholars and students to the U.S. to participate in research, teaching and study in support of the objectives of public diplomacy and mutual educational and cultural exchange.
+The J-1 status is a non-immigrant status that allows academic institutions to bring international scholars to the U.S. to participate in research, teaching and study in support of the objectives of public diplomacy and mutual educational and cultural exchange.

 This is an accordion element with a series of buttons that open and close related content panels.